joseCarlosAc/ALIEN-WARFARE/README.md

 (this project was made in October 2021)

 ## How to run
-for linux or macOS you onli have to compile the main.c `gcc main.c player.c TestPlayerCode.c -o main_bin -lm -pthread`
+for linux or macOS you onli have to compile the .c files `gcc main.c player.c TestPlayerCode.c -o main_bin -lm -pthread`